Chilwell

-Chilwell is a village and residential suburb of Nottingham, in the borough of Broxtowe of Nottinghamshire, west of Nottingham city.
-Until 1974 it was part of Beeston and Stapleford Urban District, having been in Stapleford Rural District until 1935.
+Chilwell is a suburban area in the borough of Broxtowe in Nottinghamshire, England.
+It lies on the west side of the town of Beeston and is 4 miles south-west of the centre of Nottingham.

 History

 Roman buildings, pottery and coins have been found in Chilwell.

 Chilwell was originally a hamlet on the road from Nottingham to Ashby-de-la-Zouch.
-It is mentioned in the Domesday Book, but along with Toton it became part of the parish of Attenborough.
+It is mentioned in the Domesday Book of 1086, but along with Toton it became part of the parish of Attenborough.
 Suburban development spread gradually from Beeston along Chilwell High Road.

-The area's population grew substantially during World War I, when most of the area of level ground between Chilwell and Toton was occupied by the National Shell Filling Factory No. 6 and the original direct route between Chilwell and Toton became a gated military road, now known as Chetwynd Road.
+The area's population grew substantially during the First World War, when most of the area of level ground between Chilwell and Toton was occupied by the National Shell Filling Factory No. 6 and the original direct route between Chilwell and Toton became a gated military road, now known as Chetwynd Road.

-On 1 July 1918, 134 people were killed in an explosion at the factory, with over 250 people injured in the explosion.
-This tragedy remains the largest number of deaths caused by a single explosion in Britain.
+On 1 July 1918, 134 people were killed and over 250 people were injured in an explosion at the factory.
+This tragedy remains the largest number of deaths caused by an explosion in Britain.
 The memorial to the dead can be found in nearby church yard of St Mary's, Attenborough.
 The army continued to dominate the area with the factory becoming a major depot site for the Royal Army Ordnance Corps, and more recently for the Royal Engineers.
 The Chilwell Bypass Road was constructed in the 1930s to take army traffic out of the village centre.

 Chilwell had a number of pubs in its centre on Chilwell High Road.
-The Original Chequers Inn is on the border with Beeston and is a turn of the century pub that was once a coaching house, The Charlton Arms is named after a local landowning family who formerly lived in the now demolished Chilwell Hall.
+The Original Chequers Inn is on the border with Beeston and is a turn of the century pub that was once a coaching house.
+The Charlton Arms is named after a local landowning family who formerly lived in the demolished Chilwell Hall.
 The Cadland is named after a locally trained racehorse that won The Derby in 1828.
-There is also a modern pub, The Cornmill, on Nottingham Road.
-There is a large retail park and hotel (The Village) on the Attenborough border.

 Chilwell has had a long-standing non-conformist population.
 The Chilwell Methodist Church was founded in 1798 as the Methodist First Connection Chapel at Hallams Lane.
 Its Sunday School (provided jointly with local Baptists) provided the first free education for the poor of the area.
 The chapel moved to land provided by Squire Charlton in 1857.
 Christ Church, Chilwell was built in 1903 to provide an Anglican church to serve the growing population, although it did not become a separate ecclesiastical parish from Attenborough until 1975.